chayoung0/AES-256-encryption-decryption/README.md

 Figure 8.
 All step of AES decryption

 ### Building and Running
-First, the program will ask for the type of the target file/s.
-Enter “1” if want to crypt a single .txt, enter “2” if want to crypt a folder.
+First, the program will ask for the type of the target file(s).
+Enter "1" if you want to encrypt a single .txt file, or enter "2" if you want to encrypt a folder.

-Then, it will ask for source and destination directories respectively.
-For folders, enter in the format "C:\Users\Desktop\".
-For files, do not forget to add .txt file extension.
+Next, it will prompt you to enter the source and destination directories.
+For folders, please enter the format as "C:\Users\Desktop".
+For files, remember to include the .txt file extension.
 Spaces are not accepted.

-Then the program will ask for the operating mode: For encryption, type "1" and enter.
-For decryption, type "2" and enter.
+After that, the program will ask for the operating mode: enter "1" for encryption or "2" for decryption.

-Lastly, it will ask for the key.
-Key should be in plain text format.
+Finally, it will prompt you to enter the encryption/decryption key.
+The key should be in plain text format.

-This program was developed in Dev-C++ environment.
+Please note that this program was developed in the Dev-C++ environment.

 ### Discussion
-This program assumes that the key is entered in plain text form, it works fine when that is the case.
-When the key is entered in hexadecimal form, the program can encrypt, and retrieve the encrypted file by decrypting it.
-But the encrypted text will not match with online aes tools.
-So, prefer plain text keys.
+This program assumes that the key is entered in plain text form.
+It works fine when the key is in plain text, and it can encrypt and retrieve the encrypted file by decrypting it.
+However, if the key is entered in hexadecimal form, the encrypted text may not match with online AES tools.
+Therefore, it is recommended to use plain text keys.

-The program leaves padding at the end of the text.
+The program may leave padding at the end of the text.
-ECB mode is easy to implement, but CBC is very complicated.